KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-News-QR by nischi](https://github.com/nischi/MMM-News-QR)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-News-QR.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. Information: There are updates for 1 dependencie(s):
+   - qrcode  1.5.1  →  1.5.4

 ### [MMM-NewsAPI by mumblebaj](https://github.com/mumblebaj/MMM-NewsAPI)